h365chen/mte241/week4.md

 #### Question 34

-You've set up your thread's stack so that xPSR and PC contain the correct values, and the remaining registers contain the value 0xA.
+You've set up the thread stack so that xPSR and PC contain the correct values, and the remaining registers contain the value `0xA`.
 You run your code and your thread prints to UART a few times before you stop it and examine the registers using the debugger.
-You notice that almost all registers still hold the value 0xA, but R7 does not.
+You notice that almost all registers still hold the value `0xA`, but `R7` does not.
 What happened?

 - A) R7 is a scratch register and is used by the compiler however it wishes.
 We cannot expect it to still have the original value after several function calls